Code of Practice

 The rationale behind such measures is the belief that if the materials (spray paint, markers) used by graffiti vandals to commit graffiti offences is restricted, this will result in an overall decrease in graffiti vandalism.

-On 1 January 2010 it became illegal in Western Australia to sell spray paint and certain marker pens or similar implements to persons under 18 years of age because these items may be used for applying graffiti.
+It is illegal in Western Australia to sell spray paint and certain marker pens or similar implements to persons under 18 years of age as these items may be used for applying graffiti

 Voluntary Codes of Practice